ChrisH2727/Milestone-2/README.md

 - No check is performed to ensure that unique task descriptions are entered against each task.

 - When running Google developer tools over a local source of the project no console errors appear.
-When running Google developer tools with the source in GitHub Pages, a number of console errors appear with reference to Google.
+When running Google developer tools running from GitHub Pages, a number of console errors appear with reference to Google.
 This will need to be investigated.
-Also noted that when running in GitHub Pages, reloading the page causes errors to disappear!
+Google developer tools also displayed `Failed to load resource:/favicon.ico the server responded with a status of 404 ()` when running from GitHub Pages.
+Reloading the page causes this error to be removed!

 - The width of the task entry table makes operation on small screen widths difficult.
+Using the standard scaling command `<meta name="viewport" content="width=device-width, initial-scale=1.0">` resulted in the task entry table togther with the plots not being viewable on small screen sizes.
 Further work is needed to optimise this.

+- When viewing the timeline plot, the tooltips box display an incorrect task duration although dates are correct.
+Firstly the task duration includes non project days and secondly it would be more informative if the durations were cumulative.
+This will need further investigation.

+- The tooltips for both the timeline plot and the risk profile plot show dates in a different to that used by the x axis.
+This will need further investigation.

 ## 8.0 Deployment